 6.2 Bank shot Method:

-Bank shot method is used at fires where the Fire Fighter can use an object to deflect the foam stream and let it flow down on the burning surface.
-This method to apply foam can be used on an open- top storage tank or rolled over transport vehicle.
+The bank shot method is used at fires where the Fire Fighter can use an object to deflect the foam stream and let it flow down on the burning surface.
+This method to apply foam can be used on an open-top storage tank or rolled-over transport vehicle.

 6.3 Rain down Method:

-This method consists of lofting the foam stream into the air above the fire and by letting it full down gently into the surface.
-The stream of foam should be broken to avoid breakup of the blanket & cover entire area.
+This method consists of lofting the foam stream into the air above the fire and letting it fall gently to the surface.
+The stream of foam should be broken to avoid the breakup of the blanket & cover the entire area.

-- All necessary PPE (Personal Protective Equipment) including i.e. fire suit, safety gloves, safety shoes, safety helmet, shall be wear by the person/ crew member.
+- All necessary PPE (Personal Protective Equipment) including i.e. fire suit, safety gloves, safety shoes, and safety helmet, shall be worn by the person/ crew member.

-- Ensure vehicle is parked in safe area.
+- Ensure the vehicle is parked in a safe area.

-- Check the foam level in foam tank.
+- Check the foam level in the foam tank.

-- Check the water level in water tank.
+- Check the water level in the water tank.

 - Check the availability of Foam Making Branch Pipe (FMBP),

-- Ensure the by-pass valve is shut off.
-To avoid mixing of foam with water in water tank.
+- Ensure the bypass valve is shut off.
+To avoid mixing the foam with water in the water tank.

-- Open the main valve of water tank.
+- Open the main valve of the water tank.